bhaeussermann/angular-northwind/README.md

 ### Deployment

 To deploy the REST service, install [Linx](https://linx.software/), and deploy the Linx solution file `service/Northwind.lsoz` onto your Linx Server.
+Set the address to your server in the `web/src/proxy.conf.json` file.